Tarun Gogoi: First term

 Gogoi lead the Indian National Congress in the 2001 Assam Legislative Assembly election, with congress securing 70 seats in the Assembly.
 On 18 May 2001, Gogoi was unanimously elected leader of the Congress legislative party and was sworn in as the Chief Minister of Assam.
 He succeeded the Asom Gana Parishad government led by Prafulla Kumar Mahanta.
 Gogoi was faced with the onerous task of bringing the state out of the morass of militant violence and financial instability characterised by a huge debt burden with even government employees not receiving their salaries on time.
 During the ministry self employment schemes to counter terrorism, the Police Commission for smooth functioning of administration of State, the Chief Vigilance Commission to prevent corruption and the right to information bill were all established.

 On 6 August 2003, a motion of no-confidence was filed against the ministry of Gogoi jointly by AGP, BJP and ASDC.

 Initiating the discussion, Brindaban Goswami said that the people of Assam had brought the Congress to power expecting a clean and transparent Government.
 But, the present Government had drowned into several corruption scandals.
 He also referred to the ethnic conflict between the Demasa-Hmar group and alleged that the law and order situation had worsened in the last two years.
 Consequently, innocent people had been killed.
 Opposition parties were not allowed to function freely and even the party office of BJP was ransacked by miscreants in broad daylight.
 He further alleged that the Government had not taken any steps for the detection and deportation of foreigners.

 In his reply, Gogoi described all the allegations made against him and his Ministry as baseless.
 Gogoi said that the AGP had no right to criticise the present Government as they had ruined the socio-economic condition of State when it was in power.
 The present Government had tried to improve the conditions and had succeeded to some extent.
 The Central Government had sanctioned more funds to the State for rural development and the public distribution system.
 He gave a detailed description of the increase in the tax collection, revenue collection and per capita income and said the State was making progress on diverse fronts.
 The Government had been trying its best to prevent corruption.
 Regarding the law and order situation, he said the situation had returned to normal and an initiative had been taken for discussion with the Demasa-Hmar and other extremist groups.
 The motion was debated on 8 August 2003 and was defeated by voice-vote.

+Assam's GSDP at constant (1999-2000) prices increased 5.33 percent annually between 2002 and 2007.